In this issue:

 (Top of Page)

-Mark your calendars now!
-The final dates and locations for the KBA's 2014 Kentucky Law Update are confirmed and listed below.
+Online registration is now available.
+The dates and locations for the KBA’s 2014 Kentucky Law Update (KLU) are listed on the KBA website at www.kybar.org/186 and below.

 Holiday Inn & Sloan Convention Center